 ABOUT Me, my studio and my philosophy

 I arrived in New Zealand in 1983 and then, there was little awareness of the contemporary Maori culture in Aotearoa.
-But there were beginnings of a renaissance in language, music and art, spearheaded by a union of Maori artists and writers, Nga Puna Waihanga.
+But there were beginnings of a renaissance in language, music and art, spearheaded by a union of Maori Artists and Writers, Nga Puna Waihanga.
+In the 90' I was invited to join the Maori Artists and Writers Association and was a member for many years.

 It was in 1990, the 150th anniversary of the Treaty of Waitangi, that I began to reflect in my art on the rapidly changing world of the Maori people.
 Encouraged by the support of elders in Tai Tokerau, where I lived with my family, I began to learn Te reo (Maori language) and Tikanga Maori (customs).